conketapp/winland/apps/ctv-portal/docs/features/USER-DATA-INTEGRATION.md

 # User Data Integration with Database

 ## Overview
-The dashboard now fetches and displays real user data from the PostgreSQL database instead of using mock data.
+The dashboard fetches and displays real user data from the PostgreSQL database.

 ## Implementation

 ### 1. API Route: `/api/user/me`
-**File:** `app/api/user/me/route.ts`

 Fetches user data from the database based on phone number.

 **Request:**